 What We've Achieved

-- Established a weekly farmers' market in Mississauga, Ontario to promote local food, now in it's third year of operations
+Established a weekly farmers' market in Mississauga, Ontario to promote local food, going into it's fourth year of operations in 2018

-- Founded a Night Market at Benares Historic House in partnership with Museums of Mississauga, going into it's second year in 2018
+Founded a Night Market at Benares Historic House in partnership with Museums of Mississauga, going into it's second year in 2018